jameshegarty/rigel/README.md

 Users construct image processing pipelines in Rigel by creating a Directed Acyclic Graph (DAG) of Rigel operations, which manipulate Rigel values.
 Most Rigel opreations involve applying a *Rigel Module* to a Rigel value.
 Rigel contains a large suite of built-in modules for performaning typical image processing operations, which will be covered later in the document.

 Each Rigel module has an *interface type*, which specifies low-level information about the underlying hardware interface of the module.
 This is typically used to indicate whether the module support a synchronous interface, handshake interface, or bus interface.
 Modules can only be applied if interface types match.
 The current implementation does not perform automatic type conversions on interface types.
+For now, just applying type conversion modules ([Interface Modules](#interfaces)) until the types match should work correctly.

 `rigel.t` contains core functionality for manipulating Rigel DAGs, and the core classes for Rigel interface types and modules. `modules.t` (shown later) contains all the built-in Rigel modules that can be applied.